 Understanding iShares 20+ Year Treasury Bond ETF's Unusual Options Activity

-iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $148.78 following the option alert.
+iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) shares experienced unusual options activity on Monday.
+The stock price moved up to $150.58 following the option alert.

 - Option Type: SWEEP